ben854719/ben854719.github.io/README.md

 Description:

-The project uses PyTorch for AI applications to analyze WASDE revenue.
+The project uses PyTorch for AI applications to analyze WASDE revenue, achieving a model accuracy of 92%.
 Matplotlib creates histograms explaining export and import revenues.
 Pandas is used for data modeling and cleaning.
 LangChain prompts questions and answers for the LLM.

 [github](https://github.com/ben854719/WASDE-Revenue-in-2024)